crossplane/crossplane/design/one-pager-k8s-native-providers.md

 natively provided by Rook or creating a separate Minio stack appears to be the sensible direction forward.**

-*Note: It may be desirable to create an `ObjectStore` claim type in Crossplane in order to be able dynamically provision `ObjectStores` in Rook.
-However, like the networking types in other stacks, it is likely not a pressing issue to support dynamic provisioning for this resource type in the initial implementation.*

-## Technical Design

-### The Kubernetes Provider Kind

-The Kubernetes `Provider` kind will be implemented in core Crossplane in a new API group: `kubernetes.crossplane.io`.
-This will allow it to be used by core Crossplane custom resources such as the `KubernetesApplication` as well as Kubernetes-native infrastructure stacks like Rook.

-### `KubernetesApplication` Updates

-The `KubernetesApplication` resource type will need to be modified to include a `providerRef` field so that in can reference the new Kubernetes `Provider` kind.
-However, this should be an optional field that is only required if there is no `clusterRef` `matchLabels` fields defined.
-If there is only a `clusterRef` `matchLabels` field and no `providerRef`, the `KubernetesApplication` [scheduler controller] should be modified such that it finds Kubernetes `Provider` objects with the labels (instead of the current implementation that gets `KubernetesCluster` objects with matching labels), and schedules the `KubernetesApplication` to them in a round-robin fashion.

-### Kubernetes-Native Provider Stacks

-Kubernetes-native provider stacks, such as Rook, should utilize the same shared reconcilers that existing infrastructure stacks do, but instead of implementing their own `Provider` kind, would utilize the core Crossplane Kubernetes `Provider`.

-#### Claim Reconciler

-The claim controllers could use the same shared [claim reconciler] that other existing infrastructure stacks use currently, providing their own `ManagedConfigurators` to configure the managed resource instance using the referenced class.

-#### Managed Reconciler

-Kubernetes-native infrastructure providers can make use of the shared managed reconciler in `crossplane-runtime` in the same manner as traditional infrastructure providers.
-However, instead of creating a new client for a cloud provider API, Kubernetes-native infrastructure providers will return a Kubernetes client that is configured to talk to the target cluster using the `providerRef` to a Crossplane Kubernetes `Provider` object.

-## Future Considerations

 ### Stack Bundles

 If a separate Minio stack were to be implemented as detailed above, it may